connext/vector/modules/engine/README.md

 1. `Object` - EngineParams.ResolveTransfer object
    - `channelAddress`: `String` - Address of channel which contains the transfer to be resolved.
-   - `routingId`: `String` - Unique Id associated with this transfer.
+   - `transferId`: `String` - Unique Id associated with this transfer.
 Can get this by listening for the `CONDITIONAL_TRANSFER_CREATED` event.
    - `conditionType`: `String` - Condition type of this transfer // TODO do we need this?
    - `details`: `Object` - TransferType-specific params needed to resolve the conditions for the transfer.
 For instance, `preImage` for `LinkedTransfer`.
 See the [schema](https://github.com/connext/vector/blob/master/modules/types/src/schemas/engine.ts#L96) to learn more.